Management Performance/Financial Analysis(Fiscal year ended March 31, 2025)

 (1) Japan

-Sales in aftermarket applications increased in the industrial machinery sector.
-Sales in industrial machinery applications increased in construction machinery and aircraft, and sales in automotive applications increased due to increased customer demand.
-As a result, net sales amounted to 364,064 million yen (up 13.4% year on year).
-Segment income amounted to 17,382 million yen (up 128.1% year on year) due to price pass-on measures, an increase in sales volume, and the effects of exchange rate, although there were hikes in steel prices and increased fixed costs.
+In the Bearing and Others business, sales in aftermarket applications decreased.
+Sales in OEM applications also decreased in both industrial machinery applications and automotive applications.
+In the CVJ/Axle business, sales in automotive OEM applications increased mainly due to recovered customer demand.
+As a result, net sales amounted to 354,480 million yen (down 2.7% year on year).
+Segment income amounted to 11,207 million yen (down 26.4% year on year) mainly due to the impact of a decrease in the scale of sales, despite the impact of price pass-on measures and exchange rates.

 (2) Americas